Guidelines and Policies

 Request to Participate In an Outside (Non-Departmental) Production, Extra-Curricular, or Professional Activity

 This process is intended to assist students in weighing an extra-curricular opportunity to participate in non-departmental productions, including Park films and independent projects, with their required curricular responsibilities.
 Students will gather input from several faculty and other colleagues as part of this process.
 If the outside activity is taking more than a few hours of time commitment, it might have an adverse impact on curricular work.
 This process should be completed PRIOR to accepting the outside commitment.

-This process is to support all Theatre Production & Design and Theatre Arts Administration majors, throughout their time as a student, and for first- and second-year Theatre Studies and Performance majors (Acting or Musical Theatre), to help evaluate what they take on in a given semester.
+This process is for first- and second-year Theatre Studies and Performance majors (Acting or Musical Theatre), to help evaluate what they take on in a given semester.
 Junior and senior Performance and Theatre Studies majors only need to complete this process if the outside project conflicts or overlaps with crew assignments, Rehearsal & Performance commitments, and/or academic responsibilities (classes, exams, or other scheduled activities).

 - Director (if cast in a dept. production)